Get Real Estate Help From The Experts

 AED 200,000 | AED 10,000 | AED 833.33 |

-As mentioned previously, the Dubai housing fee is paid by expats living in the city.
-This means anyone who is a non-UAE National, living in Dubai, will pay the Dubai Housing Fee.
+As mentioned previously, the Dubai Housing Fee is generally paid by expatriates living in Dubai.
+This means most non-UAE nationals occupying residential property in the emirate will be liable for the fee.

-If a property is being rented out, the tenant will be responsible for paying the municipality fee.
-However, if the property is vacant or owner-occupied, the owner will be responsible for paying the fees.
+If the property is rented, the tenant is usually responsible for paying the municipality housing charge.
+However, if the property is vacant or owner-occupied, the owner will generally be responsible for paying the fee.

-The housing fee is not separately charged or billed to your account.
+The housing fee is not charged separately.
 Instead, it is automatically calculated and added to your DEWA bill.

-Fill out the required details and attach the required documents.
+Complete the required details and upload the supporting documents

-After submitting the required information, you will receive an electronic receipt.
+After submission, you will receive an electronic receipt

 For homeowners, the municipality fee is calculated using the average rental value of their property, as stipulated by RERA (Real Estate Regulatory Authority).
 To understand the average rent value for their property, homeowners can utilize the RERA rent calculator.